-Illicit drugs should be avoided at every age and tobacco and alcohol IN ANY AMOUNT can be harmful to a developing baby and are not part of a healthy lifestyle.
+Tobacco, alcohol and illicit drugs IN ANY AMOUNT can be harmful to a developing baby and are not part of a healthy lifestyle.
 Some women think that prescription drug use is acceptable...that if your doctor prescribes the narcotic medication...that you won't become addicted to the drug.
 However, addiction and abuse are becoming more and more prevalent.
-Avoid falling into this trap by using medication only if it is medically necessary.
+Avoid falling into this trap by only using medication if it is medically necessary.
 Properly lock up or discard these types of medications when not in use.
-If you find you need pills on a regular basis just to get through the day, that you are requiring more medication to get the same beneficial effect, you should consult with your health care provider about how to get proper attention and treatment for this issue.
-Despite the harmless or good intentions you may have, these types of behaviors often lead to destructive ends.
+If you find you need pills on a regular basis just to get through the day, that you are requiring more medication to get the same beneficial affect, you should consult with your health care provider about how to get proper attention and treatment for this issue.
+Despite the good intentions you may have, chronic use of drugs or medications and addictive behaviors often lead to destructive ends.